-It’s probably the most popular VPN provider in the world and offers a competitive service too but at $9.99 per month it’s one of the most expensive providers as well.
+It’s probably the most popular best VPN provider in the world and offers a competitive service too but at $9.99 per month it’s one of the most expensive providers as well.
 Is it worth it?

 ExpressVPN offers a generous affiliate program which is why so many people promote this provider.
 They do offer a large collection of servers and countries and are one of the best VPN providers for watching USA Netflix.

 If you’re tired of cheaper VPN providers being blocked by Netflix USA then you’ll probably find refuge in ExpressVPN as they offer the best geo unblocking technology to stay one step ahead of the techies at Netflix trying to spoil your fun.

 Express offers 2000+ servers across 94 countries and is the second largest by country provider in the world, second to PureVPN.
 Looking for smaller countries?
 You can guarantee you’ll find them on Express and if you can’t, they offer a full 30 day money back guarantee as standard on all plans.